Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Weakly compact actions

 Define then a unitary on $L^2(\R)\otimes \mathcal{H}$ by $U:= (V \otimes 1_N \otimes 1_K) (1_{L^2(\R)}\otimes W \otimes 1_K)$.
 One can show that $\Ad U = \id$ on $\C 1_{L^2(\R) }\otimes X \subset \C1_{L^2(\R)} \ovt L^\infty(\R)\ovt \C 1_N \ovt \B(K)$, and \begin{itemize} \item $\Ad U (1_{L^2(\R)} \otimes \lambda_t \otimes 1_N \otimes 1_K ) = (\lambda_t \otimes \lambda_t \otimes \Delta_{\varphi_N}^{it} \otimes 1_K ) $, \quad for $t\in \R$, \item $\Ad U (1_{L^2(\R)} \otimes \pi_{\sigma^{\varphi_N}}(x) \otimes 1_K) = (1_{L^2(\R)} \otimes 1_{L^2(\R)} \otimes x \otimes 1_K ) $, \quad for $x\in N$. \end{itemize} Then $\Ad U (\mathcal{M})$ is identified as the crossed product von Neumann algebra $\R \ltimes (N\ovt X)$ given by the $\R$-action $\sigma^{\varphi_N} \otimes \alpha^X$, where $\alpha^X$ is given by $\Ad (\lambda_t \otimes 1_N \otimes 1_K)$ using $X \subset L^\infty(\R)\otimes \C 1_N \otimes \B(K)$, which is exactly the action given in the statement.
 Finally one can choose the standard representation of $\R \ltimes (N\ovt X)$ as in the statement and we can end the proof. \end{proof}

-The following theorem is the main observation of this section.
+Now we prove the main observation of this section.
 This is a generalization of \cite[Theorem 3.5]{OP07} and \cite[Theorem 5.1]{PV11}.
 Since we already obtained approximation maps for $\widetilde{M}$ in Lemma \ref{key approximation lemma}, which are ``relative to $B$'', almost same arguments as of \cite[Theorem 3.5]{OP07} and \cite[Theorem 5.1]{PV11} work.
 However, since our approximation maps are not defined directly on $\mathcal{M}_{H}$, we need a stronger assumption on the subalgebra $A$, namely, we need \textit{amenability}, instead of relative amenability.
 See Step 1 in the proof below and observe that we really need amenability for a subalgebra $Q\subset pMp$.

 \begin{Thm} Keep the setting above and suppose the following conditions. \begin{itemize} \item The algebra $B$ is a type $\rm III_1$ factor. \item The algebra $A$ is amenable. \item The algebra $N$ has the $\varphi_N$-W$^*$CMAP. \end{itemize} Then $\mathcal{N}_{p\widetilde{M}p}(A)$ acts on $A$ as a weakly compact action for $(\widetilde{M}, \Tr, \pi_{\mathcal{H}}, \theta_{\mathcal{H}}, \mathcal{M})$. \end{Thm} \begin{proof} The proof consists of several steps.
 For any von Neumann subalgebra $Q\subset p\widetilde{M}p$, we write as $\mathcal{C}_{H,Q}$ (resp.\ $\mathcal{M}_{H, Q}$) the C$^*$-algebra (resp.\ the von Neumann algebra) generated by $\pi_H(p\widetilde{M}p)\theta_H(Q^\op )$.